ropensci/tidyqpcr/README.md

 * October 2021, Unit tests now cover over 75% of tidyqpcr code.
 * June 2021, [tidyqpcr blogpost in eLife labs](https://elifesciences.org/labs/f23e268f/tidyqpcr-quantitative-pcr-analysis-in-the-tidyverse)
-* August 2020, relative quantification (delta delta Cq) added with function `calculate_deltadeltacq_bytargetid`, and a vignette illustrationg this with small data from a 96-well plate.
+* August 2020, relative quantification (delta delta Cq) added with function `calculate_deltadeltacq_bytargetid`, and a vignette illustrating this with a small data set from a 96-well plate.
 * June 2020, upgrades that break previous code.
 All function and variable names have been changed to snake case, i.e. lower case with underscore.
 Commits up to #ee6d192 change variable and function names. tidyqpcr now uses `sample_id` for nucleic acid sample (replaces Sample or SampleID), `target_id` for primer set/ probe (replaces TargetID or Probe), `prep_type` for nucleic acid preparation type (replaces Type), and `cq` for quantification cycle (replaces Cq or Ct).
 It should be possible to upgrade old analysis code by (case-sensitive) search and replace.